yaraburvin/mark-nodejs-proj--http-conventions/README.md

 Once you've written it, so that it passes, you should also **check that it is possible for the tests to fail** by deliberately modifying the server code in a way which should make the tests fail.
 (Tests that pass no matter what aren't helpful - we want tests which tell us when we're doing something wrong.)

+When the tests pass, check that you can perform **D**elete actions as expected on signatures.

 ## Exercise 5: Writing `PUT /signature/:epoch`